SuvarneshKM/youtube-to-mp3/README.md

-## Under development: Converting videos on a channel to mp3 format in the command line.
+## Converting all the videos on a channel to mp3 format in the command line.

 # Install